Romonaga/rpiLightSystem/README.md

 <b>These instructions are for Rasperry Pi Buster.
 It is assumed you are using the latest version of buster.</b>

-First Some machine prep.
+<B>* First Some machine prep.</b>

-We want to block the sound card as it can be problematic with DMA addressing.
+Lets be clear, regardless if you are driving ws2811, or the 2121 boards, you will need to understand a few things.
+    1. rpiLights should not be ran under a GUI, it should be headless with the bare requirements to run.
+    2. The Pi running rpiLights, should have the following disabled.
+        a) Sound card.
             cd /etc/modprobe.d
             sudo vi alsa-blacklist.conf
             Enter the following line
             blacklist snd_bcm2835
             Save the file.

-sudo raspi-config
-If you are wanting to use the LUX Sensor, it uses the i2c bus, you will want to enable that.
+            I would also suggest editing /boot/config.txt
+            look for line dtparam=audio=on and set it to dtparam=audio=off, if the line does not exist, add it.

+        b) One Wire GPIO, should be turned off, in raspi-config, under interfaces, it will cause interference with the Pannels.
+   3. If you want to make use of the LUX, in raspi-config, under interfaces, turn on i2c.
-If you plan un using the SPI bus to drive LEDS, you will need to enable SPI.
+   4. If you want to use the spi to drive the LEDS, in raspi-config, under interfaces, turn on spi.
+   5. The ws281X LEDS, will consume far less CPU, then the 2121 will, so if you are using these panels, number 1, is even more important.
+   6. Drving the 2121 boards from teh Pi can be done, but expect flickering and colors that are not as true.
+To overcome this, you can create the required buffer chips to boost the signal lines from 3.3V to 5V.
+Or you can purchase a Matrix Hat that will provide the buffers for you.

 1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi libi2c-dev libcppunit-dev
 2. sudo apt install scons (Needed for Ws2811lib.)